juanpc2018/Akai-S1000-Project/Screen/readme.md

 miniature screen could be fun, but Not long term sollution, </br>
 unless you have a magnifier fresnel lens in front, to see from far. </br>

-4. Last option is to create a VGA output: </br>
+3. Create a VGA DB15 output: </br>
+RGBHV+G signal 320x240 </br>
-RGBHV signal 320x240, must be compatible with modern / cheap VGA to HDMI converters & Composite / Component / Y-C SuperVideo converters. </br>
+must be compatible with modern / cheap VGA to HDMI converters, Composite / Component / Y-C SuperVideo converters. </br>